Pauntley Court Meets Texas - An American Destination Wedding

 Q3: What American traditions did you follow here in the UK?

 • The couple had one focus in mind for their wedding weekend - to relax and enjoy time with their friends without a lot of "formalities" on the wedding day.
-With that being said, we did not bring too many traditions over to the UK, but I did notice that we structure our days a bit differently in the states!
+With that being said, we did not bring too many traditions over to the UK, but I did notice that we structure our days a bit differently in the States!
 For example, before dinner begins, we typically have a grand introduction of the couple and their wedding party, followed by a first dance and a thank you from the parents of the bride to the guests.
 To keep things in line with the intimacy of the wedding day, Aaron and Tatum opted for a private first dance after the ceremony where they got to take time away from their guests and dance to their song while the guests enjoyed cocktails and hor d'oeuvres (what we call Cocktail Hour in America).

 • Following dinner, we typically have toasts from the Best Man and Maid of Honor, followed by parent dances, and then cake cutting which is typically the last formality before the party starts!
 We did change up the order a bit so that the timeline ran smoother for the couple and vendors but stuck to the standard American wedding structure for the most part!

-• I am not sure if this is an American tradition, but it is very common to have a "unity ceremony" during an American wedding ceremony – for example, using candles, sand, paint, branding, to create the symbol of uniting the two families together.
+• I am not sure if this is an American tradition, but it is very common to have a "unity ceremony" during an American wedding ceremony – for example, using candles, sand, paint, and branding, to create the symbol of uniting the two families together.
 Aaron and Tatum used sand as their symbol of unity.
 How this works is we set up two different colours of sand on a table by the altar.
-During the procession, mom of the bride and mom of the groom will pour their representee coloured sand into two smaller, separate vases (Tatum's sand colour was white, Aaron's was grey).
+During the procession, the mom of the bride and the mom of the groom will pour their representee-coloured sand into two smaller, separate vases (Tatum's sand colour was white, Aaron's was grey).
 In the ceremony, the bride and groom will each combine the two therefore uniting the families as one.
 It is such a beautiful moment that allows so many couples to get creative!

 Q4: What would your top tips be for an American couple on their wedding day?